 Just because you don’t own the property doesn’t mean you can go without home insurance.

 There are two types.
-Buildings cover, which your landlord should have, will pay out if the roof is damaged in a storm, for example.
+Buildings cover, which your landlord should have, will pay out if the roof's damaged in a storm, for example.

 Contents insurance, on the other hand, protects your possessions against theft or damage by fire and flooding.

-The latter is for your benefit and therefore your responsibility.
+The latter's for your benefit and therefore your responsibility.

 Compare home insurance - you could find a great deal in minutes Get a home quote